 You may feel the uncomfortable distance widening between who you know you are and the Christian you pretend to be.
 The guilt and tension are rising, but you are not sure where to begin.

-Start with some honesty.
 Tell God exactly how you feel.
 Confess your wandering soul.
 Sometimes as we dig within, we find the root of our sin.
 I wish I could give you a neat, tidy answer…but in this instance, there is not a “one-size-fits-all.”
 Somewhere within us lies some misplaced expectations, appalling apathy, buried hurts, or raw disappointment.

-But here is the good news…we have a God who is unsurprised by our indifference and has unrelentlessly set His affection upon us before the beginning of time!
+But here is the good news…we have a God who is unsurprised by our indifference and has unrelentingly set His affection upon us before the beginning of time!
 He has shown His commitment to you by sending Jesus!
 He is devoted to you for the long-haul.

 We can find freedom in being real with God.
 Go ahead and confess how you feel to Him.
 Talk it out.
 By unraveling our emotions, we begin to connect the dots between the truth of who God is versus how we feel.
 It is easy to get lost in this dissonance, but I promise you…it is worth fighting through!
+Further, it takes getting out of your head to move past the state of being spiritually stuck.

-Receive God’s love.
 You were bought for a price because God loves you.
 You were worth dying for.
 He hasn’t stopped loving you.
 It is a continuous, unending, every single day kind of love.
 On days when we don’t deserve it.
 On days when we give God the cold shoulder.
 Let’s not forget that God loves us even then.

 I waited patiently for the LORD;